 Move to Bottom - Move the Control to the bottom of the Order.

 - Update - Use this to update/change or modify an existing Control.
 To create a New control, use the Insert button below.

-- Delete - Select the Control that you want to delete by clicking on it and then press the Delete button to delete it.
+- Delete - Select the Control that you want to delete by clicking on it, and then click Delete to delete it.

 - Clear - Use this to clear all the Controls.

 - - Use this to disable specific controls.
-Select the control by click on it, check the Disable box and click on Update to disable the control.
+Select the control by click on it, click the Disable box, and click on Update to disable the control.
 Disable

 - Choose this to erase and purge the current control.
 Purge

 - Use this to update, change, or modify an existing Control.
 To create a New control, use the Insert button.
 Update